Verifiable governance · not declared

 The verification chain

-Six steps, from the rule to audit readiness.
+Six steps, from rule to audit readiness.
 Tap a step to see what it leaves behind.

 1. The usage rule, in writing.